-If your SQL transaction log-file is taking lots of space, follow the steps as shown below to bring down the size of the log file.
+If your SQL transaction log-file of your BizTalk360 database is taking lots of space, follow the steps as shown below to bring down the size of the log file.

 1. Check For Disk Usage